RealFlow/iOSCalendar/README.md

 # iOSCalendar
-iOS Native Calendar
+iOS Native Calendar<br/>

-This app is implements an Objective-C calendar based entirely on UICollectionViews.
+This app is implements an Objective-C calendar based entirely on UICollectionViews.<br/>
 This is a proof of concept.
-Code may vary to improve it.
+Code may vary to improve it.<br/>

-Preview:
+Preview:<br/>
 <img src="https://github.com/RealFlow/iOSCalendar/blob/master/iOSCalendar/iOSCalendar/GIF/iosCalendar.gif" width="400" />

 - Features
 - [x] Calendar